A block-acoustic preconditioner for the elastic Helmholtz equation: Numerical results

-\begin{itemize} \item \textbf{Homogeneous media:} a dimensionless domain $\Omega = [0,16]\times[0,5]$, with constant $\rho,$ $\lambda$ and $\mu$.
+For the 2D experiments in the next three subsections, we use the following models: \begin{itemize} \item \textbf{Homogeneous media:} a dimensionless domain $\Omega = [0,16]\times[0,5]$, with constant $\rho,$ $\lambda$ and $\mu$.
 Our default values are $\rho=\mu=1$ and $\lambda=16$, which corresponds to Poisson ratio $\sigma = 0.47$.
 As noted before, in our discretization, the commutation is exact for this media in the interior of the domain.
 However, due to the application of ABC, the coefficient $\gamma$ non-constant, even for constant media. \item \textbf{Linear media:} a domain of width 16 $km$ and depth 5 $km$, with density and Lam{\'e} coefficients that varies linearly in the vertical dimension.
 Our default ranges are $\rho\in[2,3],$ $\mu\in[1,15]$ and $\lambda\in[4,20]$, which corresponds to Poisson ratio of at most $\sigma = 0.4$.
-Figure \ref{fig:Linear} shows the density and wave velocities. \item \textbf{Marmousi2 media:} an elastic 2D geophysical model suggested in \cite{martin2006marmousi2}, based on a section of the Kwanza basin in Angola.
+Figure \ref{fig:Linear} shows the density and wave velocities. \item \textbf{SEAM phase I model:} (SEG Advanced Modeling).
+A geophysical elastic model of 35 $km$ width and 15 $km$ depth \cite{fehler2008seg} with density and wave velocities as in Figure \ref{fig:SEAM}.
+We exclude the seabed on the top of the domain. \item \textbf{SEG/EAGE salt model:} a geophysical acoustic model of 4.2 $km$ depth and 13.5 $km$ width, see \cite{ricker}, with pressure wave velocity as in Figure \ref{fig:SEG}.
+Inspired by \cite{brossier2010data}, we extend it to elastic model by assuming a constant Poisson ratio $\sigma=1/3$, reflected by the choice $V_s=0.5V_p$, and we define $\rho = 0.25V_p+1.5$, to yield values that ranges similarly to the elastic Marmousi2 model below. \item \textbf{Marmousi2 media:} an elastic 2D geophysical model suggested in \cite{martin2006marmousi2}, based on a section of the Kwanza basin in Angola.
 The domain is very shallow: 17 $km$ width and only 3 $km$ depth, so we add a vertical extension of 16 cells in the bottom, to facilitate the application of the ABC.
 Figure \ref{fig:Marmousi} shows the (non-extended) model. \end{itemize}

+In Table \ref{tab:commutator_models} we measure the average magnitude of a commutator entry for different scenarios.
+The results demonstrate that the Marmousi2 model presents a notably higher level of difficulty compared to other models.
+It is also shown that for highly heterogeneous media, changes in frequency (reflected by $G_s$, the number of grid points per shear wavelength) or complex shift $\alpha$ have negligible effect on the commutator.